manifet/mr-burger/readme.md

 ## Deployment

-Dev and build differ in the presence of a development server and sourcesmaps
+Dev and build differ in costly operations such as code minification, autoprefixer for css, bable, etc. (see gulpfile.js)

 ```
 npm run dev